fossasia/2021.fossasia.org/readme.txt

 Twitter recently shutdown their API 1.0 and forces usage new API 1.1.
 Because of that change plugin requires creating Twitter application on Twitter Devs which is used for API calls.

-We made this plugin because of lack of simple plugin with some animation options.

 = Features =
 * Number of tweets to load.
 * Number of tweets to show.